AgentPack: A Dataset of Code Changes, Co-Authored by Agents and Humans: Building

 \item \textbf{OpenAI Codex} operates differently and produces pull requests with detailed descriptions.
 In every pull request, it includes a link to the original conversation that begins with \texttt{chatgpt.com/codex/tasks}.
 We scan GH Archive for events that open pull requests, which gives us the metadata we require: the original pull request description from Codex, and the base and head commit hashes.
 When we later fetch the diff, we get the diff for the entire pull request, which may include future commits by others.

 \item \textbf{Cursor (Background) Agent} is identifiable similarly to Claude Code.
 It creates commits authored by \texttt{Cursor Agent <cursoragent@cursor.com>}.
-The GH Archive metadata has the commit message, commit hash, and repository name.
+The GH Archive metadata has the commit message, commit hash, and repository name. \end{enumerate} A small random sample of commits per agent is manually inspected to verify that agent attributions are correct.